Qualifications and memberships:

 While Maryke is a specialist sports physiotherapist, she also treats a wide variety of regular injuries.

 She takes an evidence-based approach to the prevention, diagnosis and treatment of injuries.
 Her Master’s Degree dissertation is on the causes of Iliotibial Band Syndrome (ITB) – the bane of so many runners.
-In her daily practice she continues to apply this academic rigour by staying on top of the latest research.
+In her daily practice she continues to apply this academic rigour by staying on top of the latest research and you can follow her on ResearchGate.

 “I’ve realised over time that many injuries can only be treated successfully and prevented from recurring if certain factors in the patient’s lifestyle are also taken into account,” she says.
 “That’s why I qualified as an ICF Health Coach.
 I have a passion for helping people live healthy, active lives!”